inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 ### Where is GF

 GF is [equivalent to Parallel Multiple Context-Free Grammar](../../06/13/pmcfg.html#terminology) (PMCFG).
-Its expressive power is between *mildly context-sensitive* and *context-sensitive* languages[^4]—in a slot so tiny that it doesn't have its own name.
+Its expressive power is between *mildly context-sensitive* and *context-sensitive* languages[^4], in a class so tiny that it doesn't have an established name.
 This means that GF can express a *subset* of context-sensitive languages, but not all of them.
 However, it's a very useful subset for natural language purposes.

 So let's demonstrate GF's expressive power by writing a GF grammar for the context-sensitive language `aⁿbⁿcⁿ`.
 (The standard natural language examples are not nearly as compact.)
 This is a simple task, thanks to the lincats being *tuples of strings* instead of just strings.